inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   ways to draw maps with JOSM.
 Note that this map is not real, in that it is not a real map of a real place, so we will not save it on OpenStreetMap.
-- The file is located in osm/ and is named sample.osm.
+- The file is located in osm/ and is named :kbd:`sample.osm`
 - Let’s open the sample map file in JOSM.
 Open JOSM.
-Click the “Open” button in the upper left.
+Click the :guilabel:`Open` button in the upper left.

  .. image:: /static/training/beginner/osm/image28.*
+    :align: center

-- Find the file sample.osm.
-Click on it, and then click “Open”.
+- Find the file :kbd:`sample.osm`.
+Click on it, and then click :guilabel:`Open`.
 - You should now see a sample map, similar to this:

 .. image:: /static/training/beginner/osm/image29.*
+   :align: center

 *4.1.
 Basic Operations*